Unity-Technologies/com.unity.formats.alembic/proto.com.unity.formats.alembic/Documentation~/animClip.md

 Now you have a Unity Animation clip containing the animation from the Alembic file.

 If you want to use the clip in the GameObject's animation state machine, add it to the [Animation Controller](https://docs.unity3d.com/Manual/Animator.html) just like any other Animation clip.
+On import, [an Animation Clip containing Animation Events for each frame on the Alembic file](time_frameAnimEvent.html) is also automatically generated.